roman-milk/roman-milk.github.io/becoming-a-slut-wife-ripley.md

  "Why are you still here?
 I said everybody out including you.
 Get your sorry ass dressed and get out."

  She just sat there and sobbed.
 I wanted so bad to reach out and smack her across the face, but I knew that would just open me up for charges of spousal abuse so I went to the bathroom, emptied the wastebasket and filled it up with water.
 I went back into the bedroom and threw the whole bucket full in Ripley's face.
-She spit and sputtered and her hands went up to her face and I said: Report_Story #2
+She spit and sputtered and her hands went up to her face and I said: